 The Science of Snow and Frost

 If it’s too cold to spend lots of time exploring outside – which it may be this week – you can make some crystals of your own at home!
-Families can use a Borax solution to make their giant snowflakes, and, if you’re in the mood for a sweet treat (but are able to be patient while it forms), you can even make your own homemade rock candy.
+Families can use a Borax solution to make their giant snowflakes, and if you’re in the mood for a sweet treat (but can be patient while it forms), you can even make your homemade rock candy.

-Both of these experiments create crystals slowly and on a scale that kids can examine for themselves – though you might need a magnifying glass or hand lens to really inspect how they grow.
-To maximize the learning possibilities, do both experiments at the same time and make comparisons – determine which one grows faster, which one grows bigger crystals, which one makes the clearest crystals, and which one you think is prettier.
+Both of these experiments create crystals slowly and on a scale that kids can examine for themselves – though you might need a magnifying glass or hand lens to inspect how they grow.
+To maximize the learning possibilities, do both experiments simultaneously and make comparisons – determine which one grows faster, which one grows bigger crystals, which one makes the most transparent crystals, and which one you think is prettier.

 Make a habit of inspecting window panes in the morning or checking metal doorknobs, railings, or lawn ornaments to see if you can find interesting crystals.
 You might even try creating your own frost flowers by soaking fallen branches or bits of logs and freezing them – a comparison between an outside log and a log frozen in a home freezer might present exciting results!

 [Photo credit: ccl Angel Hsu]